killerbootz/killerbootz.github.io/process.md

 | Web | Curl | Transfer Utility |
 | SMB | Enum4linux | Network Share Scanner |
 | Various | NetCat | Network Connection Utility |
 {:.mbtablestyle}

 Of course this is just a small sample of tools, and very focused on web exploitation.
 In many cases information can be gathered through investigative methods such as:
 - Source code viewing (web pages, or scripts on web pages).
 - Using the "strings" command to pull readable strings from downloaded files.
-- Utilizing a proxy (such as Burp Suite or Zed Attack Proxy) for analyzing, modifying, or fuzzing information from web services, although this blurrs the line a bit between a passive enumeration event and active information gathering event.
+- Utilizing a proxy (such as Burp Suite or Zed Attack Proxy) for analyzing, modifying, or fuzzing information from web services, although this blurrs the line a bit between a somewhat passive enumeration event and active information gathering event.

+Supplied tools and intuition are sometimes not enough however and the ability to script ones own tools for the occasion are necessary.
+These can be in any format that is